Ina-shi Station Guide: Iida Line, Sauce Katsu Don & Kasuga Brewery — Walking Ina Valley in the Snow (Nagano)

 Location of Ina City on a map of Japan

-Looking at a map, Ina City sits almost exactly in the center of Honshu.
+Looking at a map, Ina City sits almost exactly in the geographic center of Honshu, Japan's main island.

 Route map from Tokyo Station to Ina-shi Station